 In closing, I want to thank our members for your support as we work to provide you with an affordable and sustainable retirement benefit.
 I also want to thank our Retirement System staff for their hard work in taking care of our members and implementing the plans and policies of the Retirement Board.
+Finally, I would like to thank my fellow Board members for their continued service and commitment to KCPERS, ensuring its long-term success and sustainability for our members.

-Sincerely,
+Sincerely, Hyng SHA

-Chad Pickens Retirement Board Chairman
+Scott Hummel Retirement Board Chairman